ansys/pyensight/doc/source/calc_functions.rst

 .. note::
-     This function does not work properly for Server of Servers (SOS).
+     This function does not work properly for Server of Servers (SOS) mode.
      Each portion only gives its local value.